-This toolkit began as part of the development for several projects on which I worked as programmer.
-They include Amnon Wolman's Thomas and Beulah, Paul Hertz's Fool's Paradise and the Northwestern Center for Art and Technology's Portal Project.
+This toolkit began during the development stages of several projects in which I participated as a programmer.
+They include Amnon Wolman's Thomas and Beulah, Paul

+Hertz's Fool's Paradise and the Northwestern Center for Art and Technology's Portal Project.
 I would like to sincerely thank the artists involved in those projects for pushing me to develop the ideas that evolved into this toolkit.
 Additional support this research was provided by a grant from the Northwestern University Graduate School.